rybakit/msgpack.php/README.md

 In addition to [the basic types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system), the library provides functionality to serialize and deserialize arbitrary types.
 In order to support a custom type you need to create and register a transformer.
-The transformer should implement either or both the `CanPack` and/or the `CanUnpackExt` interface.
+The transformer should implement either the `CanPack` interface or the `Extension` interface.

 The purpose of `CanPack` transformers is to serialize a specific value to one of the basic MessagePack types.
 A good example of such a transformer is a `MapTransformer` that comes with the library.
 It serializes `Map` objects (which